Donald Trump climbs into sumo ring in Japan to present 30kg trophy

-Finally, after a full day of matches, perhaps the biggest star of all - weighing 243 pounds, according to his most recent physical - climbed into the sumo ring.
+Finally, after a full day of matches, perhaps the biggest star of all - weighing 110kg, according to his most recent physical - climbed into the sumo ring.

 US President Donald Trump stepped into the dohyō shortly after 5.30pm Sunday to present "The President's Cup" - a roughly 140cm-tall, more than 30kg trophy that is also the most physical manifestation of the gilded, ceremonial nature of Trump's four-day trip here.